ARM-software/psa-firmware-update-spec/rfc/state-model.rst

         In this state, the previously installed *active* image is preserved as the *second*.
 If the trial is explicitly rejected, or the system restarts without accepting the trial, the previously installed image is re-installed and the trial image is rejected.

     * - REJECTED
-      - The *active* trial image has been rejected, but the system must be restarted so the bootloader can revert to the previous image (saved as the *second*).
+      - The *active* trial image has been rejected, but the system must be restarted so the Bootloader can revert to the previous image (saved as the *second*).

         This state is transient.